Immunization medicine filling a syringe.

 Immunization Records Reminder

-Students are reminded to submit proof of immunizations against rubeola (10-day measles), rubella (German measles), mumps, meningitis, diphtheria and tetanus to the PUSH immunization portal by June 30 for fall semester and by November 30 for spring semester.
-If you do not submit proof of immunization, a hold will be placed on your account and you will be unable to register for classes.
+Students are reminded to submit proof of immunizations against rubeola (10-day measles), rubella (German measles), mumps, meningitis (strains A,C,W,Y, and B), diphtheria, and tetanus to the PUSH immunization portal.
+If you do not submit proof of immunization, a hold will be placed on your account and you will be unable to register for future classes.

 Tuberculosis Clearance